-Even so, Mobile Suit Gundam: Iron-Blooded Orphan is far darker than the other Gundam series—because the pilots are just kids.
+Even so, Mobile Suit Gundam: Iron-Blooded Orphans is far darker than the other Gundam series—because the pilots are just kids.

-Mobile Suit Gundam: Iron-Blooded Orphan highlights the space wars, the oppressive higher authorities, the inequalities of society, and the effects they have on young minds and the environment.
+Mobile Suit Gundam: Iron-Blooded Orphans highlights the space wars, the oppressive higher authorities, the inequalities of society, and the effects they have on young minds and the environment.